The Midpoint Formula

 b) The y-coordinate of the midpoint is the average of the y-values from the given points.

-Examples of How to Find the Midpoint Formula
+Examples on How to Use the Midpoint Formula

 Let’s go over five (5) different examples to see the midpoint formula in action!